gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 ````````````````
 Here we will export a CTR to a 3d grid and extracting it with a python script.

 1) We should raw a mask around the CTR in the in-plane view as before, there should be enough background around the CTR to be able to perform background subtraction.
-For this we have chosen the (10) CTR.
+For this we have chosen the (20) CTR.

 2) In the transformed detector view, make sure all parts of the CTRs you might be interested in are included.

 3) Select an appropriate grid size, this can't be too big since for a 3d grid you will quickly run out of memory.
 If Qx and Qy have big grids it is likely not every voxel will be populated since we only selected a small box around the CTR in Qx and Qy.
 If Qz is large it can be okay, but it does mean you will have many points along the CTR.
-Here we have selected 150 for each of the Grid Sizes.
+Here we have selected 30 for Qx and Qy and 400 for Qz.
+We should also enable apply intensity corrections in the parameter tree.

 3) To check with can create a h-l projection.
 The profile along this projection includees the CTR profile, and if you are able to take representive background regions either side it could be used to directly extract the CTR profile.